zio/zio/docs/reference/di/dependency-injection-in-zio.md

 2. We created an implementation of Int service, the concrete `5` value.
 3. We created a layer for the concrete implementation of `Int` service, `ZLayer.succeed(5)`.
 4. Finally, we provided (injected) the layer to our application, `myApp.provide(ZLayer.succeed(5))`.
 This propagates the layer from bottom to top and provides the concrete implementation of `Int` service to each effect that needs it.

+Now we have learned the basics of dependency injection in ZIO, let's see how it can be used along with [Service Pattern](../service-pattern/service-pattern.md).